YelenaMerzlyakova/Guerilla/README.md

 9th of May 2019

 This template has been adapted to my own requirement.
 I have added my own images and changed the colors, icons and repurposed some of the sections.
+I have also changed the color of the form beacuse it was lacking visibility and needed a little enhancement.
+Just like the font.
+The colorscheme was inoffensive but made it lightly unreadble, especially when used on a device with a smaller screen.

 USER EXPERIENCE